766F6964/mublog/src/posts/komodo_dragon.md

 It is important to exercise caution and respect when encountering Komodo Dragons in their natural habitats, as they are powerful predators and have been known to be aggressive toward humans.

-# Credit
+# Credits

+- Komodo dragon photo by [Riza Marlon](https://rizamarlon.com/profil/), from <https://www.discoverwildlife.com/news/komodo-dragon-classified-as-endangered/>.
-Wikipedia contributors, "Komodo dragon," Wikipedia, The Free Encyclopedia, <https://en.wikipedia.org/w/index.php?title=Komodo_dragon&oldid=1161695338> (accessed June 26, 2023).
+- Wikipedia contributors, "Komodo dragon," Wikipedia, The Free Encyclopedia, <https://en.wikipedia.org/w/index.php?title=Komodo_dragon&oldid=1161695338> (accessed June 26, 2023).